PaddlePaddle/PaddleSpeech/README.md

 ```bash
 sudo nvidia-docker run -it -v $(pwd)/models:/models paddlepaddle/models:deep-speech-2 /bin/bash
 ```
-Now go back and start from the [Getting Started](#getting-started) section, you can execute training, inference and hyper-parameters tuning similary in the Docker container.
+Now go back and start from the [Getting Started](#getting-started) section, you can execute training, inference and hyper-parameters tuning similarly in the Docker container.

 ## Distributed Cloud Training